Enoch: Influence in Christianity

 Enoch (above right) in the ethiopic Enoch manuscript Gunda Gunde 151, depicted as scribe (Geʽez: ጸሓፊ ṣaḥāfi).
 On the left Elijah (above) and Elisha (bottom) are depicted, the other scribe (right bottom) is Ezra.

 The Book of Enoch was excluded from both the Hebrew Tanakh and the Greek translation of the Hebrew Bible, the Septuagint.
 It was not considered canon by either Jewish or early Christian readers.
 However, Church Fathers such as Justin Martyr, Athenagoras of Athens, Irenaeus, Clement of Alexandria, Origen, Tertullian, and Lactantius all speak highly of Enoch and contain many allusions to the Book of Enoch as well as in some instances advocating explicitly for the use of the Book of Enoch as Scripture.

 The letter of Jude's citation of the Book of Enoch as prophetic text encouraged acceptance and usage of the Book of Enoch in early Christian circles.
 The main themes of Enoch about the Watchers corrupting humanity were commonly mentioned in early literature.
 This positive treatment of the Book of Enoch was associated with millennialism which was popular in the early Church.
 When amillennialism began to be common in Christianity, the Book of Enoch, being incompatible with amillennialism, came to be widely rejected.
-After the split of the Oriental Orthodox Church from the Catholic Church in the 5th century, use of the Book of Enoch was limited primarily to the Oriental Orthodox Church.
+After the split of the Oriental Orthodox Church in the 5th century, use of the Book of Enoch was limited primarily to the Oriental Orthodox Church.
 Eventually, the usage of the Book of Enoch became limited to Ethiopian circles of the Oriental Orthodox Church.

 Another common element that some Church Fathers, like John of Damascus, spoke of, was that they considered Enoch to be one of the two witnesses mentioned in the Book of Revelation.
 This view still has many supporters today in Christianity.